adrianmrozo/ds/README.md

 ```
 And everything should run by itself.

-**If you have experience in Python:**
+**If you have experience in Python [not recommended]:**

-You can install the required packages out of requirements.txt file and try to run app.py in the "src" folder.
+You can install the required packages out of requirements.txt file and try to run app.py in the "src" folder [not recommended, as not sufficiently tested and it was not optimized towards this usage, there too many dependencies regarding the packages.]

 ## Additional functionalities: